HubertKr4jnik/pdf-merge/README.md

-## [WIP] Travel pdf merger
+## Pdf merger
 The aim of this project is to allow you to merge all travel documents eg. tickets ect. into one easy-to-navigate file.
-This is still a work in progress.
-Right now you can:
-* add files,
+Current fratures:
-* move the pages around with drag and drop,
+* move pages around with drag and drop,
 * delete pages you don't want,
 * merge all pages into a single file, with the name of your choice,
-* group pages into custom named groups.
+* group pages into custom named groups,

-More coming soon, <br>
+* delete groups,
+* drag and drop groups to reorder them,
+* when opening a file you merged the group structure will be restored

+Now works semi-well on mobile, <br>
-feedback always welcome
+Feedback always welcome